Handy Guide: 25 Top Tips for Expats Returning to the UK

-With all the things you have to plan for your return in the UK, you run the risk to overlook this element.
+With all the things you have to plan for your return to the UK, you run the risk to overlook this element.
 Make sure that you have everything settled and all the documentation needed to receive regular healthcare in the UK whenever you need it.
 Brexit could have an important influence here too.
 Make sure that the current Brexit developments over the transition period will not have any influence on you and your healthcare.

 Follow these steps to ensure that you have the medical provision needed when returning to the UK.

 UK citizens returning to the country are able to access free National Health Service care, as long as they are permanent resident.
 If you or members of your family do not qualify, you will need to arrange insurance to cover the treatment.
 To crackdown on so-called medical tourism, non-residents are now required to pay for non-urgent care.